 How to write a good essay?
-Students often ask this question just as their parents, who are powerless to help their children.
-Even their teachers can’t help every single student because they are busy looking for new methods of teaching or have personal matters which also require lots of attention.
+Students often ask this question just as their parents, who are powerless to help their children, struggle to come up with effective essay writing tips.
+Even their teachers can’t help every single student because they are busy looking for new methods of teaching or have personal matters, which also require lots of attention.

-Before writing an essay, you might want to read some of our recommendations laid out down below.
+Before writing an essay, you might want to read some of our essay writing tips and recommendations laid out down below.
 These simple guidelines will help you cope with written work and improve your marks and overall academic results.

 - Define the topic

 If you are allowed to pick a topic on your own, choose something interesting for you.
 If you cannot find anything striking within the subject, look for the one that seems more captivating than others.
 If a topic has been assigned and it is either difficult or boring, instead of procrastinating, try to strictly follow the common essay writing tips structure.

 You can find it hard to sit at the desk and brainstorm how and what you will write.
 Firstly, create a kind of sketch of the future paper in your head.
 You can make a rough imaginary draft while, for example, walking your dog, washing dishes, or doing the shopping.
 If time is short, we advise outlining your thoughts and arguments in the form of short theses immediately after receiving the assignment.
 This will allow you not to forget important points while writing the work itself.